Install FFB-Bridge

 %LOCALAPPDATA%\Programs\FfbBridge— a per-user install, no administrator permission required.

-The only way around it today is to turn Smart App Control off long enough to install.
-Microsoft's own guidance covers the flow (including how to toggle it via Settings → Privacy & security → Windows Security → App & browser control → Smart App Control settings):
+Microsoft's own guidance covers Smart App Control behavior and where to review its settings (Settings → Privacy & security → Windows Security → App & browser control → Smart App Control settings):

 Microsoft: Smart App Control frequently asked questions